golioth/developer-training/website/docs/zephyr-training/05_golioth/west_manifest.md

 # Add Golioth to the West Manifest

-Your Zephyr install must include the Golioth Zephyr SDK in order to use Golioth Services.
+Your Zephyr install must include the Golioth Zephyr SDK in order to use Golioth services.
 This is a simple matter of adding Golioth in your West manifest file.
 There are two general approaches to this:

 1. Use the Golioth `west-zephyr.yml` or `west-ncs.yml` manifest to install